SuperPichu/PokeBattleColor/README.md

 # PokeBattleColor
-Pebble Time watchface based on PokeBattle
+Pebble Time watchface based on PokeBattleColor, this version allows the user to choose the pokemon.